Book-reader/c3-docgen/stdlibref.md

 fn void x86_initialize_cpu_features()
 ```
 ### `std::core::dstring`

-The DString offers a dynamic string builder.
 ```c3
 typedef DString (OutStream) = DStringOpaque*
 ```
 ```c3
 typedef DStringOpaque = void
 ```

-Initialize the DString with a particular allocator.
 ```c3
 fn DString DString.init(&self, Allocator allocator, usz capacity = MIN_CAPACITY)
 ```

-Initialize the DString with the temp allocator.
-Note that if the dstring is never
-initialized, this is the allocator it will default to.
 ```c3
 fn DString DString.tinit(&self, usz capacity = MIN_CAPACITY)
 ```